bxparks/rpn83p/docs/USER_GUIDE.md

 #### Complex Numbers and Trigonometric Modes

-In the `MODE` menu, there are 2 sets of menus related to degrees and radians.
+In the `MODE` menu, there are 2 sets of menus related to degrees and radians: trigonometric modes, and complex displayed modes.
 They are essentially independent of each other.
-This separation is different from other calculators that I am aware of.
-I hope that this is not too confusing.
+This separation is different from other calculators, and I hope that this is not too confusing.

-The first set of modes (`RAD`, `DEG`) contains the trigonometric modes that affect the computation of trigonometric functions.
-These determine the unit of the angles consumed or returned by these functions.
-Complex functions (except `CANG`) are not affected by the trigonometric modes: ![RPN83P MODE Menu 1](images/rpn83p-mode-menu-1.png)
+The trigonometric modes (`RAD`, `DEG`) affect the computation of trigonometric functions.
+They determine the unit of the angles consumed or returned by trigonometric functions.
+Complex functions (with the sole exception of `CANG`, see above) are not affected by the trigonometric modes: ![RPN83P MODE Menu 1](images/rpn83p-mode-menu-1.png)

-The second set of modes (`RECT`, `PRAD`, `PDEG`) controls how complex numbers are displayed on the screen.
-These modes do not affect the behavior of any complex functions (except `2ND LINK`): ![RPN83P MODE Menu 2](images/rpn83p-mode-menu-2.png)
+The complex display modes (`RECT`, `PRAD`, `PDEG`) control how complex numbers are rendered on the screen.
+These modes do not affect the behavior of any complex functions (with the sole exception of `2ND LINK`, see above): ![RPN83P MODE Menu 2](images/rpn83p-mode-menu-2.png)

 #### Complex Numbers in Storage Registers